Top 13 Most Wanted Lost Objects In The World Today

 Photo Luxatic

-Even though millions of 1907 Barber dimes were minted, few remain which are in good condition.
-There’s a story about a wagon train which left Denver for Phoenix in 1907 carrying six barrels filled with these coins – but the shipment never arrived.
-The mystery itself is interesting enough – some people think the wagon train was attacked by bandits, others speculate that it fell to the bottom of Colorado’s Black Canyon while trying to navigate the difficult mountain trails – but the value of the shipment makes it even more appealing.
-Provided the coins are still in good condition, a few thousand of them could be worth millions of dollars today, especially with the added allure of their strange disappearance all those years ago.
+Millions of 1907 Barber dimes were struck, but only a small number of them are in good shape.
+A wagon train is said to have carried six barrels full of these coins when it departed Denver for Phoenix in 1907, but the shipment never made it.
+The mystery itself is intriguing enough; some believe the wagon train was ambushed by outlaws, while others surmise it fell to the bottom of Colorado's Black Canyon while attempting to negotiate the treacherous mountain paths.
+However, the shipment's value adds even more allure.
+A few thousand of these coins, if they are still in good condition, could be worth millions of dollars today, especially considering the mystery surrounding their mysterious disappearance from all those years ago.

 2. Romanov Easter Eggs